muruthi/community-pass-react-native-wrapper/docs/getting-started/add-the-wrapper.md

 ## 5.2 Pre-requisites

-1. Completed the getting started guide
+1. Completed the sections 1, 2, 3 and 4 of this guide
 2. The React Native library, which is accessible via the [CP Assets](https://developer.mastercard.com/cp-kernel-integration-api/documentation/cp-assets/cp-assets-request/) Request.
 We will show you how to add the library to your project.

 ```